Tengai Makyō II: Manji Maru

 Tengai Makyō II: Manji Maru (天外魔境II卍丸, lit.
 "The Devil's Cave Outside Heaven: Manji Maru"), also known as Far East of Eden II: Manji Maru, is a role-playing video game and the second game in the Tengai Makyō series.
-It was first released in 1992 for the PC Engine Super CD-ROM² by Hudson Soft and developed by Red Entertainment.
+It was first released in 1992 for the PC Engine Super CD-ROM² by Hudson Soft and developed by Red Company.

 It was reportedly the most expensive video game developed up until that time.
 Upon release, it received critical acclaim and became Japan's best-selling PC Engine game of all time as of 1993.
 It was remade in 2003 by Hudson for the GameCube and PlayStation 2, and a version was released for the Nintendo DS in 2006.
 All versions of the game were released only in Japan.

 Story

 The setting starts in a beautiful country named Jipang where the Fire clan and Roots clan have been rivals over centuries since the dawn of time, good versus evil.
 The home town of Manjimaru Sengoku, a descendant of the Fire clan, is attacked by the Roots clan.
 He begins a long journey to save the world.
 Along the way he will meet Danjūrō Kabuki, Tarō Gokuraku and Kinu to help him in his quest.